martintrojer/martintrojer.github.com/content/post/2026-04-11-regulation-changes-the-game-not-the-pressure.md

 AI tooling is not hitting the software industry in a uniform way.
 The YC startup bubble gets most of the attention and that distorts the picture.
 Move fast and break things is simply not viable in big parts of the industry.

 Take heavily regulated industries like finance.
-It is easy to mischaracterize these companies as slow moving or even lazy, when really they are solving a harder problem.
+It's easy to mischaracterize these companies as slow moving or even lazy, when really they're solving a harder problem.
 Generating plausible code faster is clearly useful.
 But a bank is not being asked to optimize for plausible code.
-It is being asked to produce changes that can be explained, reviewed, approved, operated, and defended later.
-Regulation does not make that pressure go away.
+It's being asked to produce changes that can be explained, reviewed, approved, operated, and defended later.
+Regulation doesn't make that pressure go away.
 It changes the terms on which you are allowed to respond to it.

 That is why I think the important distinction is not regulated versus unregulated.
 It is this: